rufflabs/Wififorge.github.io/content/Installation/Installation.md

-The following walk through can be used to deploy Wifi Forge with minimal understanding and within minutes.
+The following walk through can be used to deploy WifiForge with minimal understanding and within minutes.
 ## Compatibility
 Wifi-Forge should work on any linux operating system using the docker image.
 The following Operating Systems have been tested and are confirmed to work.
 - Kali Linux